Clozing the Gap: Exploring Why Language Model Surprisal Outperforms Cloze Surprisal: Experiment 2: Why Does LM Surprisal Predict RTs Better?

 More specifically, instead of directly calculating $\condprob{w_t}{w_{1..t-1}}$ from GPT2, we sample a set of words from the conditional distribution $\condprob{W}{w_{1..t-1}}$.
 For each context, we sample the same number of words as the number of cloze responses ($N$) for each context.
 Since LMs' distributions are typically defined over subword tokens rather than words, we iteratively sample $N$ token sequences from $\condprob{W}{w_{1..t-1}}$.
 We first sample a token $t_0$ and its subsequent token $t_1$.
 If $t_1$ marks the end of a word (by containing a leading whitespace or being a punctuation) we take $t_0$ as a word sample.
 Otherwise, we sample $t_2$ conditioned on $t_0$ and $t_1$ and check whether $t_2$ marks the end of a word.
 We repeat this process up to $t_3$: If the end-of-word is not reached by $t_3$, we take the concatenation of $t_0$, $t_1$, and $t_2$ as our sample.
 Given $N$ samples of words for each context, we calculate resolution-matched probabilities in a similar manner to Equation \ref{eqn:cloze}:

 where $C_{\wv_\tv}$ is the number of times $w_t$ appears in the set of samples.
-As with cloze probabilities, we apply $\surp{\wv_\tv}^{2}$ with a smoothing factor of $S=200$ prior to regression modeling.
+As with cloze probabilities, we apply $\surp{\wv_\tv}^{2}$ with a smoothing factor of $V=200$ prior to regression modeling.
 To account for variance in the sampling process, we report median regression model performance over five runs.

-Theoretically speaking, this manipulation effectively simulates the cloze task under \citeauthor{smith_2011_cloze}'s \citeyearpar{smith_2011_cloze} view, where each response from a human subject is seen as a sample from their subjective probability distribution.\footnote{\citet{hao-etal-2020-probabilistic} claim neural LMs' probability estimates may be closer to humans' subjective probability distributions compared to $n$-gram probability estimates, based on their higher fit to RTs and correlation with cloze probabilities.}
+Theoretically speaking, this manipulation aligns LM-based estimates with \citeauthor{smith_2011_cloze}'s \citeyearpar{smith_2011_cloze} view of the cloze task, where each response from a human subject is seen as a sample from their subjective probability distribution.\footnote{\citet{hao-etal-2020-probabilistic} claim neural LMs' probability estimates may be closer to humans' subjective probability distributions compared to $n$-gram probability estimates, based on their higher fit to RTs and correlation with cloze probabilities.}

 \paragraph{Hypothesis 2 (H$_2$): Semantics} Another consequence of the LM's ability to consider any arbitrary continuation is that they can make extremely fine-grained distinctions between different words: They assign different probabilities to, for example, \textit{couch} and \textit{sofa}.
 Human lexical predictions, however, are influenced by shared semantic features across possible alternatives \citep[among others]{federmeier_1999_rose, federmeier2022connecting, brothers_2023_multiple}.
+Recent work making use of cloze responses that share semantic features has been able to predict processing difficulty more effectively than LM probabilities \citep{arkhipova2025meaning}.

 In order to incorporate the influence of shared semantic features into GPT2's probabilities, we first cluster GPT2's vocabulary using $k$-means clustering with token embeddings.
 Subsequently, we define the probability of $\wv_\tv$ as the probability of its cluster, which is the total probability of its members: